modelica/MAP-LIB_ProjectRules/MAP-LIB_ProjectRules.md

 matters related to this project.
 This person is the organization's liaison member.

-Every MA member or organization's liaison member can become a Project Member upon written request to the Project Leader.
-Membership begins at the next project meeting where the Project Leader has to announce the new members at the meeting.
+Membership applications shall be sent to the Project Leader.
+The Project Leader informs the Project Members about this request.
+If no Project Member brings up concerns within one week, the membership application is accepted.

-Membership application of neither MA members nor organization's liaison members requires a vote with a [qualified majority](#52-voting) of the Project Members.
+If a concern is raised, as well as for membership application of neither MA members nor organization's liaison members a vote is required with a [qualified majority](#52-voting) of the Project Members.

 The Project Members are listed in [Annex 2](#annex-2-project-members).